duyahoang/networking-guide/BGP.md

   - `network <network-number> mask <network-mask>`
 - The `network` command controls the networks that originate from this box.
 - This concept is different than the familiar configuration with Interior Gateway Routing Protocol (IGRP) and RIP.
 - The `network` command does not try to run BGP on a certain interface.
 Instead, it tries to indicate to BGP what networks BGP must originate from this box.
-The command uses a mask portion because BGP version 4 (BGP4) can handle subnetting and supernetting.
+The command uses a mask portion because BGPv4 can handle subnetting and supernetting.
-- The `network` command works if the router knows the network that you attempt to advertise, whether connected, static, or learned dynamically via any other routing prtotocols.
+- The `network` command works if the router knows the network that you attempt to advertise, whether connected, static, or learned dynamically via any other routing protocols.

+## Next Hop Attribute
+- The BGP next hop attribute is the next hop IP address to use in order to reach a certain destination.
+- For eBGP, the next hop is always the IP address of the neighbor that the  neighbor command specifies.
+- For iBGP, the next hop that eBGP advertises must be carried into iBGP.
+  - Make sure the iBGP routers can reach the next hop, otherwise the packets may be dropped.
+- Use `next-hop-self` command to force BGP to use a specific IP address as the next hop.

 ## Loop Prevention
 - BGP is a path vector routing protocol and does not contain a complete topology of the network like link state routing protocols.
 BGP behaves similarly to distance vector protocols to ensure a path is loop-free.